ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 This scAmpi workflow is organized into two main parts: the `scAmpi_basic` part and the `scAmpi_clinical` part, which can be run independently. scAmpi_basic includes general scRNA processing steps, such as mapping, QC, normalisation, unsupervised clustering, cell type classification, and DE analysis.

-scAmpi_clinial includes the search for disease relevant drug targets for differentially expressed genes.
+scAmpi_clinical includes the search for disease relevant drug targets for differentially expressed genes.
 Note that the clinical part is only applied if at least one cluster identified in your sample is indicated as a diseased ("malignant") cell type.

 ![scAmpi_both_rulegraphs](https://user-images.githubusercontent.com/38692323/140029020-6292b989-722d-4c93-909d-1d65c8aacddd.png)